Shaga-Matula/Mastermind_PG/README.md

  <figure>
   <img src="assets/images/colorpallet.png" width=400>
 </figure>
- The main color scheme that was chosen for this project to give a wooden feel (like the old game from the 80's) and is an mixture of brown tones and blue with a black background and white text for the instructions.
+ The main color scheme that was chosen for this project to give a wooden feel (like the old game from the 80's) and is a mixture of brown tones and blue with a black background and white text for the instructions.

  #### Typography
 * The two fonts were chosen for the site.
 Tilt Neon for the main title and Lucida Sans for white text on a black background.